TokenizedRealUtility/TRU-Maintenance-Reporting-and-Patch-Work/README.md

 `PEER-REDIAL-01B` closes the operational gap where a verified peer socket could disappear and remain absent until manual menu option 32 was used.
 The reconnect worker only considers endpoints already promoted by a valid TRU `VERSION` handshake, retains ban/abuse authority, avoids duplicate live-IP reconnects, uses bounded backoff/jitter, and exits cleanly during shutdown.

-Runtime proof on `gw878` included deliberately killing `137.184.68.43:21833` and observing the peer return in `getpeerinfo` without manual reconnect.
+Runtime proof on `TRU-Core Dev Box` included deliberately killing `137.184.68.43:21833 and all other Peers` and observing the peer return in `getpeerinfo` without manual reconnect.

 **Consensus change:** NO
 **Wire-format change:** NO